mattvr/syrinj/README.md

 Dependency injection is an intimidating word for a simple concept you're likely familiar with.
 It simply means if `ObjectA` creates `ObjectB`, then `ObjectA` resolves all of `ObjectsB`'s dependencies (i.e. fields & properties).

 Here's a more concrete example.
-Say your enemies have `RocketLauncher` class which can fire homing missiles.
+Say your enemies have a `RocketLauncher` which can fire homing missiles.
 I will call these `GoodHomingMissile` to denote that this is a *good* way to do this.
 Here is how you might fire a missile at the player:

 ```csharp
 public class RocketLauncher {